Creating and managing a Kubernetes Kapsule with CLI (v2)

 Kubeconfig for cluster your-cluster-ID successfully written at /Users/yourusername/.kube/config

-Adding a pool to a K8s cluster
+Adding a pool to a Kubernetes cluster

-A pool is a set of identical Nodes.
+A pool is a set of identical nodes.
 A pool has a name, a size (its current number of nodes), nodes number limits (min and max), and a Scaleway Instance type.

 Changing these limits increases/decreases the size of a pool.
-Thus, when autoscaling is enabled, the pool will grow or shrink inside those limits, depending on its load).
+Thus, when autoscaling is enabled, the pool will grow or shrink inside those limits, depending on its load.

 Type the following command in your terminal: